NjengaC/monty/README.md

 Task Management:

 Stacks and queues can be used in task management systems, where tasks are added to queues and processed based on priority or order of arrival.
-Understanding the characteristics and behaviors of stacks and queues is crucial for choosing the appropriate data structure for a specific problem or application.
+Understanding the characteristics and behaviors of stacks and queues is crucial for choosing the appropriate data structure for a specific problem or appllications.